amm266/coverage-se-lab/README.md

 org.json.simple: 32% to 33%\
 JSONArray: 16% to 23%

-test methode JSONParser: testing JSONParser.Parser by using it to pars an Integer array.
+test method JSONParser: testing JSONParser.Parser by using it to pars an Integer array.

 ```
     @Test